yunong713/Travelers/README.md

 # Travelers
-Travelers Case Competition(2017 fall): A Predictive Retention Model
+Travelers Case Competition(2017 finalist): A Predictive Retention Model Solution

 Business Problem: An insurance company is concerned about the company's retention rates as well as key drivers that cause policy cancellations.